 In wet locations, such as showers, the mats are installed over the water-proof membrane using acrylic modified thinset.

-Place Nuheat Standard Mat onto fresh thinset, press firmly to create 100% contact between Nuheat Standard Mat, thinset and subfloor.
+Place the Nuheat Mat into fresh acrylic modified thinset to create 100% contact between the mat, thinset and subfloor.

 Secure floor sensor probe between heating wires.

-Apply a thin layer of thinset and install tile/stone flooring as per manufacturer's instructions.
+Apply a layer of thinset and install tile/stone flooring as per manufacturer's instructions.